winstoncheong/projecteuler/README.md

 **Solution:** Created a consuming function from the bottom.

+# 19: Counting Sundays (TODO)

+How many Sundays fell on the first of the month during the twentieth century (1 Jan 1901 to 31 Dec 2000)?

+# 20: Factorial digit sum

+Find the sum of the digits in the number 100!

+**Solution:** Trivial.
+Created two utility functions: `sum_of_digits` and `factorial`.

 # 67: Maximum path sum II
 Find the maximum total from top to bottom in `p067_triangle.txt`, a 15K text file containing a triangle with one-hundred rows.